grotius-cnc/memoryOverTCPIP/README.md

-imgOverTCPIP forked from impedevted, credits to : Apiwat Pitaksin
+memoryOverTCPIP

 This c++ basic example is able to send and recieve :

 		1. Text messages.
 		2. Files, for example pictures.
+		3. Send endless memory over the internet with the help of a custom build data chunker.

 ![imgOverTCPIP](https://github.com/grotius-cnc/imgOverTCPIP/blob/main/GitHubSample.png)